RagnarokFate/VirtualSpatialDesign/README.md

 ### About The Project
-Virtual Spatial Design, is a BSc final project for Computer Science at University Of Haifa supervised by **Prof Roi Poranne**.
+Virtual Spatial Design, is a BSc final project at University Of Haifa supervised by **Prof Roi Poranne**.
 It leverages geometric comprehension and full algebraic functionality to render scenes in real-time.
 The primary aim of the project is to facilitate interior designing through various functionalities such as PushPull+, Mesh Model Transformation, Scalping Mesh Model, among others.

 ### Weekly Updates